mattsah/mininim/README.md

 > **NOTE:** All code is currently alpha state and is not published through official package channels.
 If you want to test Mininim or help development, see the [development section](#development)

+This project is part of the Primd application stack and is copyright Primd Cooperative, licensed MIT.
+Primd Cooperative is a worker-owned start-up aiming to revolutionize hiring, learning, and work itself.
+For more information, or to support our work:

+- See what we do: https://primd.app
+- Become a Patreon Member: https://patreon.com/primd
+- Star and Share this Repository

 ## Introduction

 Mininim works by defining classes and decorating them with what we call "**facets**."
 One or more facets comprises the "**shape**" of the class and, in turn, augments its behaviors and features within your overall application.